mklinovsky/excalimaid/README.md

 [![npm version](https://img.shields.io/npm/v/excalimaid.svg)](https://www.npmjs.com/package/excalimaid)

 Converts Mermaid diagrams into Excalidraw diagrams, serves them locally, and opens the result in your browser.
 Includes an MCP server for AI assistants.

-## Requirements

-- Node.js >= 22.18
+All processing is done locally, no data is sent to external servers.

 ## Installation